rnarajo-vicomtech/ccam-tai-ontology/README.md

-# ccam-tai-ontology
+# Design and Implementation of a Data Model for AI Trustworthiness Assessment in CCAM

-Design and Implementation of a Data Model for AI Trustworthiness Assessment in CCAM
+Coming Soon!